lucasdietrich/zephyr-qemu-dev/readme.md

 - Clean `build` folder if strange error appear

 - If closing `loop-slip-tap.sh` by error, kill processes locking the fd using `sudo lsof | grep slip` and relaunch

+- Make sure to change manifest path to `zephyr-qemu-dev` in workspace `.west/config` file.